- Class Attendance Regulations

 - Classes shall meet only at the times indicated on the final examination schedule.

-- Any exception of regulations 3 or 5 above, e.g., special types of examinations which need more time or special locations to conduct, must be approved by the Assistant Registrar in Academic and Classroom Scheduling prior to the second week of class and announced in classes by the second week.
+- Any exception of regulations 3 or 5 above, e.g., special types of examinations which need more time or special locations to conduct, must be approved by the Associate Registrar in Curriculum, Catalog, and Scheduling prior to the second week of class and announced in classes by the second week.

 - If a student has three or more final examinations (not classes) scheduled for the same day or if conflicts of examination times occur, the student may negotiate a time change with the instructors involved.
 If the parties involved cannot find a mutually agreeable time, the Registrar’s office indicates which courses must be changed.
-Note: The Assistant Registrar, Academic and Classroom Scheduling, must be notified at least one week prior to final examination week to allow instructors time to make appropriate accommodations.
+Note: The Associate Registrar in Curriculum, Catalog, and Scheduling, must be notified at least one week prior to final examination week to allow instructors time to make appropriate accommodations.

 Any student who has a conflict with the examination schedule must inform the instructor as soon as possible before the examination.
 If an agreement cannot be reached between the instructor and student as to the appropriateness of a make-up examination, the student should appeal to the department head.